amendelson/usc-course-spring-2019/week10/README.md

 <img src ="imgs/3.png" width = 600>
 <img src ="imgs/4.png" width = 600>

-This nifty function reorders data however we tell it to.
+We just saw it, but worth reiterating: This nifty function reorders data however we tell it to.
 Try that:

 ```
 arrange(gapminder, lifeExp)